pimsmath/m2pi.ca/content/home/employers.md

 design:
   columns: '1'
 ---
-M2PI pairs industrial partners who have interesting mathematical problems with mathematical talent.
-This arrangement benefits both M2PI participants and our industry partners by tackling real world problems with cutting edge mathematics.
-If you work in industry and have a problem which sounds like it might be a good fit for the M2PI program, or if you have any other questions please [contact us](#contact).

-&nbsp;
+M2PI brings together industrial partners with challenging mathematical problems and the mathematical talent needed to tackle them.
+Partners gain fresh insight grounded in cutting-edge mathematics, while trainees gain hands-on experience with meaningful industrial projects.
+If you’re part of an industry, government, or non-profit organization in Western Canada and have a problem that could benefit from a mathematical perspective, we’d be delighted to [hear from you](#contact).

 ### How it works